-If your website fits the above requirements, follow these steps to set up server-side conversion tracking in Adwords.
+If your website fits the mentioned requirements, follow this step-by-step guide to set up server-side conversion tracking in AdWords.

-- Link Google Analytics and Google Ads account.
-To do that open your Google Ads account, click Tools & Settings -> Linked accounts -> Choose Google Analytics (UA) -> Find the corresponding Google Analytics account and click on “Link”.
-If you don’t see needed Google Analytics account make sure that Gmail you are using inside Adwords has access to Google Analytics that you want to link to this Adwords account.
+- Link Google Analytics and Google Ads accounts.
+To do that, open your Google Ads account, click Tools & Settings -> Linked accounts -> Choose Google Analytics (UA) -> Find the corresponding Google Analytics and click Link.
+If you don’t see a needed Google Analytics account, make sure that the Gmail account you are using inside AdWords has access to Google Analytics that you want to link to this AdWords account.

-2. Now you need to export Google Analytics goals into Adwords.
-To do that click Tools and Settings -> Conversions -> Click “+” -> Choose import -> Choose Google Analytics (UA) -> Click Continue -> Choose Google Analytics Goals that you want to add insdie Google Ads.
+2. Now you need to export Google Analytics goals into AdWords.
+To do that, click Tools and Settings -> Conversions -> Click “+” -> Choose import -> Choose Google Analytics (UA) -> Click Continue -> Choose Google Analytics Goals that you want to add to Google Ads.

-4. If you exported more then one conversion from Google Analytics to AdWords and want to see each conversion results, you can create a custom column.
-To do that click on columns button on the right side -> modify columns -> scroll to the button and click on the custom columns -> click “+ custom column” -> add conversion name -> inside formula type conversions -> on the right side, under the Segment -> Click Conversions -> Conversion action -> Choose conversion that you want to segment. -> Click Save.
+4. If you exported several conversions from Google Analytics to AdWords and want to see each conversion result, you can create a custom column.
+To do that, click on columns button on the right side -> modify columns -> scroll to the bottom and click on the custom columns -> click “+ custom column” -> add conversion name -> inside formula type conversions -> on the right side, under the Segment -> Click Conversions -> Conversion action -> Choose conversion that you want to segment -> Click Save.

 How to share Google Analytics audiences with Google Ads (Adwords).

 There is also an ability to share Google Analytics audience/segments with AdWords.
-Inside Analytics, you can segment your site users based on their behaviour, language, location, conversions, etc.
+Inside Analytics, you can segment your site users based on their behavior, language, location, conversions, etc.

-You can use this audience lists inside Google Ads as a target audience for your remarketing campaigns.
-Or create a similar audience for your prospecting campaigns.
+You can use these audience lists inside Google Ads as a target audience for your remarketing campaign or create a similar audience for your prospecting campaigns.